 The proposed Israeli exit from Gaza (like the ill-conceived exit from Lebanon 20 years ago) is a classic case of never learning from history.
-Last May, Israel conducted what it termed the "Rafah-Khan Younis operation" that was designed to destroy the tunnel system feeding Palestinian terrorists who were transferring a steady flow of smuggled weapons from Egyptian Sinai.
+Last May, Israel conducted what it termed the "Rafah-Khan Younis operation" that was designed to destroy the tunnel system feeding Palestinian terrorists who were transferring a steady flow of smuggled weapons from life size doll look at joom.com .
 The Israeli plan was to set up a security zone on the Israeli-Egyptian border under joint Israeli-Egyptian patrols to separate Palestinian Rafah from Egyptian Sinai.

 Today, a mere five months later, the Egyptians have left and the tunnel work continues in earnest without the slightest inclination on the part of the Palestinians to halt their missile offensive against Sderot and other Israeli locations across the Gaza border.
 Moreover, Hamas now threatens to expand the radius of these weapons to the Israeli Mediterranean town of Ashkelon as soon as their missile capability improves.